Umair Ali

 Umair Ali (born 3 March 1986) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
 He made his Twenty20 International debut against Scotland in the 2015 ICC World Twenty20 Qualifier tournament on 9 July 2015.
-He made his One Day International debut against Hong Kong in the 2015–17 ICC World Cricket League Championship on 16 November 2015.
+His One Day International debut was against Hong Kong in the 2015–17 ICC World Cricket League Championship on 16 November 2015.
 In July 2020, he was targeting a return to the national team, after a gap of five years.
+He has not again played for the UAE after November 2015.